huynguy-db/arcion-docs/content/docs/sources/source-setup/Oracle/setup-guide/oracle-traditional-database.md

     vi conf/conn/oracle.yaml
     ```

-2. If you store your connection credentials in AWS Secrets Manager, you can tell Replicant to retrieve them.
-For more information, see [Retrieve credentials from AWS Secrets Manager](/../../security/secrets-manager).
+2. You can store your connection credentials in a secrets management service and tell Replicant to retrieve the credentials.
+For more information, see [Secrets management](/../../security/secrets-manager).

     Otherwise, you can put your credentials like usernames and passwords in plain form like the sample below:
     ```YAML